 He decided to build the BI for Azadari (mourning).
 To provide relief to his poor subjects who were reeling under severe famine in 1783-84.
 The construction provided employment to nearly twenty two thousand people at a time.
 But his concern did not rest there.
-To encourage men folk of respectable families who felt embarrassed working during the day, fearing they will be recognized as labourers in daylight.
+To encourage men folk of respectable families who felt embarrassed working during the day, fearing they will be recognized as labourers during daylight.
 The Nawab directed that the construction work be continued even after sunset, and throughout the night, when men could work in darkness without being recognized.
-Many, people who worked in the night were unskilled.
-Work done by them was sub-standard, which was demolished during the day and re-built by skilled workers next day.
+Many people who worked in the night were unskilled.
+Work done by them was therefore sub-standard, which was demolished during the day and re-built by skilled workers next day.
 Though, this arrangement caused a lot of wastage, AUD put forth some remarkable points relevant to mankind by weaving a fabric of social security system for the society.

 Even today, BI conveys the tale of pain, human suffering and so, is dear to all, as forefathers of many may have participated in this project cutting across religion and strata of the society.
 AUD had shifted his capital from Faizabad-Ayodhya (twin cities) to Lucknow therefore Ram-Raj was not unknown to him.

 The main hall of the Imambara which is 50×16 meters.
 Is 15 meters tall without any central pillars or columns supporting it.
 This is said to be the world’s largest ‘arched room’ without pillars.
 As if conveying.
 It is possible for a society to exist and survive with each other’s support alone.
 As Hindu-Muslims do in Lucknow like the arched room.